atif-dev/FEM_Testimonial-Grid-Section/README.md

 ## My process

   - Developed by getting multiple things from figma design file(didn't used .jpg design file)
-  - Built with HTML semantic tags(not pixel perfect).
+  - Built with HTML semantic tags and according to figma design file(not pixel perfect).
   - Checked Responsiveness for multiple screens using LT browser.
   - ChatGPT: For knowing things about figma,CSS grid and code review.

 ### What I learned

   - More than one things about figma design.
-  - about: ```grid-template-columns: auto;```
+  - ```grid-template-columns: auto;``` is used to fit content.
-  - We can use google light house to check multiple things.
+  - We can use google lighthouse to check multiple things.

 ### Continued development